 We believe that Jesus is fully God and fully man.
 God’s only begotten Son and born of a virgin, Jesus was sent to earth to take on the weight of our sin, die on the cross, defeat death and rise from the grave 3 days later, ascend into heaven to sit by the right hand of God, and one day return to reign as king over all his creation.
 (John 1:1; 14; 18; Luke 1:35; Romans 3:24-26; 4:25; John 14:6; Acts 4:12; Philippians 2:5-8; 1 Timothy 2:5)

 We believe the Holy Spirit is the Comforter, sent by God to convict, indwell, inspire, lead, comfort, strengthen, and sanctify God’s people.
-We believe the Holy Spirit came to indwell the Church on the day of Pentecost and brought with him spiritual gifts, but as the Apostle Paul wrote in 1 Corinthians 13, the only spiritual gifts that persisted to today are faith, hope and love.
-(John 16:7-11; John 3:8; 1 Corinthians 12:4-11, 13; John 14:16-17; Ephesians 4:30, 5:18; 1 Thessalonians 5:19)
+We believe the Holy Spirit came to empower the Church on the day of Pentecost and brought with Him spiritual gifts.
+And while the "signs and wonders" found in the book of Acts are not apparent in the same way, the same God who gave the same Spirit continues to hear, heal, and help His people in this age.
+(John 16:7-11; John 3:8; ; John 14:16-17; Ephesians 4:30, 5:18; 1 Thessalonians 5:19)

 We believe the Church, the Body and Bride of Christ, is comprised of all born-again believers in Jesus Christ.
 We believe in the local church: a congregation of born-again baptized believers, governed by the Scriptures, whose mission is to glorify God by making disciples of His Son.
 We observe the two ordinances given by Christ: baptism by immersion following conversion and remembering Christ through closed Communion.